Secondary Science (Chemistry) with QTS (11-16) PGCE

 Financial support

 Subject to eligibility, UK students joining this course can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 UK students enrolling on the course may also be eligible to apply for additional funding to help with living costs.
-If you are a UK student joining this PGCE in academic year 2023/24, you may be eligible to receive a Department for Education bursary worth £27,000 if you have a first class, 2:1 or 2:2 honours degree or have successfully completed a PhD or Masters award.
-Please view the relevant Money Matters guide for comprehensive information about the financial support available to eligible UK students.
+If you are a UK student joining this PGCE in academic year 2025/26, you may be eligible to receive a Department for Education bursary worth £29,000 if you have a first class, 2:1 or 2:2 honours degree, or you have successfully completed a PhD or Masters award.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme may be eligible to apply for financial support.
 Irish nationals can ordinarily apply to Student Universal Support Ireland (SUSI).
 If you are an EU student who does not have settled or pre-settled status, or are an international student from a non-EU country, please see our international student finance pages.